 When to Seek a Medical Opinion: If you notice a bump that is not going away for several weeks or that appears to be growing in size, you’ll want to talk to your doctor.
 Not all persistent bumps are bad news, but you do want to rule out anything problematic.

 A lot of the time, just knowing that the bumps are normal and that they will go away soon, can help you rest easier after your face wax.
 If you are in the beauty industry, educating your clients about the risk of bumps and giving them tips for pre wax care before you start the procedure can help avoid unpleasant surprises.
 If you know that you are prone to red bumps after waxing, it is also a good idea to schedule your face wax in a way that lets your face recover.

 Before Wax Time: Make sure that the area of the face that is to be waxed is clear of lotions and makeup.
 A mild exfoliant will also help clear away dead skin cells and reduce irritation.

-Choosing Your Wax: If you know that you have sensitive skin, opt for a wax that is known to be gentle.
+Choosing Your Wax: If you know that you have sensitive skin, opt for a wax that is known to be gentle, such as Nacach's Hard Wax.
 If you’re going to get waxed by a professional, make sure you communicate that your skin is sensitive as well as any allergies that you may have.

 Cool Compress: A cold compress is one of the simplest aspects of after wax care.
 Cold naturally calms inflammation, which can help speed up the healing of post-waxing bumps.
 Simply apply a cold compress to the affected area for up to 20 minutes, and you should notice that the area is calming down.
 Note, however, that while this will help, it will not completely resolve the bumps.